efbar/hashicorp-labs/README.md

 ```

 At the end, if everything went fine, you can reach the services **Vault**, **Consul** and **Nomad** at `localhost`, respectively at `8200`, `8500`, `4646`.
+While Consul Ingress Gateway is listening at port `8080`, where you can find some preinstalled services.

 In Consul you should see something like: